FIRST IMPRESSIONS BY A VISITING TOURIST

 This Google Map

-The equable temperatures of these islands have already been referred to, and it is the main draw for visitors.
+The equable year-round temperatures of these islands have already been referred to, and it is the main draw for visitors.
 Warm weather and predominantly blue skies can be expected in day time throughout the year.
 Lanzarote is dry, though some rain (2-3 cm) may occur in winter months.
 There are occasional strong winds, which may be a little chilly in winter.
 These winds mainly affect the eastern beaches - cooling the weather, but allowing for good windsurfing.

 The island covers just 846 square kilometres (327 sq miles), and is home to about 140,000 people.
-But each year this number is swollen by the influx of more than 1.5 million visitors.
+But each year this number is swollen by an influx of more than 1.5 million visitors.
 It hasn't always been that way; back in 1970, a mere 25,000 tourists visited the island, of which nearly half were from the Spanish mainland.
 Just 2,500 came from Britain.
-But since the island's potential was recognised during the boom in package holidays and international holiday flights in the '60s and '70s, so the tourist infrastructure has grown dramatically.
+But since the island's potential was recognised during the boom in package holidays and international flights in the '60s and '70s, so the tourist infrastructure has grown dramatically.
 Today, nearly a million visit each year from the UK alone, as well as 300,000 from Germany and nearly 200,000 from Ireland.
 The great majority will come by air, arriving at the island's only international airport which is located on the eastern side near the capital Arrecife.

 Blue skies, beaches, resorts and countryside - four reasons for visiting Lanzarote